jonnonz1/nz-statute-book/acts/public/1993/earthquake-commission-act-1993.md

 ### 36 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) specifying any kind of property for the purposes of section 21(1)﻿(b) or exempting any class of residential buildings, residential land, or personal property from any or all of the provisions of this Act:
+  (a) specifying any kind of property for the purposes of section 21(1)﻿(b) or exempting any class of residential buildings or residential land from any or all of the provisions of this Act:
-  (b) prescribing conditions (being contemplated by or additional to those specified in, and not inconsistent with, this Act) upon or subject to which any residential buildings, residential land, or personal property, or class of residential building, residential land, or personal property, are insured under any or all of sections 18 to 20 and 22:
+  (b) prescribing conditions (being contemplated by or additional to those specified in, and not inconsistent with, this Act) upon or subject to which any residential buildings or residential land, or class of residential building or residential land, are insured under any or all of sections 18, 19, and 22:
   (c) prescribing the rates of premiums payable under this Act; and different rates may be prescribed in different cases or classes of cases:
   (d) empowering the Commission to determine the method of calculation of premiums payable under this Act, but so that any such determination is subject to any regulation prescribing the rates of premiums:
-  (e) providing for the apportionment of premiums payable under this Act among persons interested in any residential buildings, residential land, or personal property or class of residential buildings, residential land, or personal property, and for the partial indemnity of insured persons against their liability for premiums by persons so interested:
+  (e) providing for the apportionment of premiums payable under this Act among persons interested in any residential buildings or residential land, or class of residential buildings or residential land, and for the partial indemnity of insured persons against their liability for premiums by persons so interested:
   (f) providing for the destination and apportionment of money payable by the Commission in settlement of claims:
   (g) providing for and regulating the collection, receipt, and payment of money under this Act:
   (h) requiring insurance companies to make returns and to keep books and accounts for the purposes of this Act: